AsadullahSamo/timetable-generation/README.md

 ### 📤 Export & Accessibility

-* Export generated timetables in multiple formats (PDF, Excel, etc.)
+* Export generated timetables in PDF format using jsPDF
 * Mobile-friendly, responsive UI for on-the-go access

 ---

 ## ⚙️ Constraint Highlights

-> The system currently respects **18+ academic and room constraints**, including:
+> The system respects **19 academic and room constraints**, including:

 #### Academic & Scheduling

-1. Subject-wise frequency per week (based on credit hours)
+1. Subject Frequency - Correct number of classes per week based on credit hours
-2. 3-hour practical blocks (auto-grouped)
+2. Practical Blocks - 3-hour consecutive blocks for practical subjects
-3. No duplicate theory classes of the same subject per day
+3. No Duplicate Theory Per Day - No section can have multiple theory classes of the same subject on the same day
-4. Minimum number of classes per day enforced
-5. Thesis scheduling on Wednesdays (final year only)
-6. Intelligent subject-teacher mapping
-7. Avoids scheduling classes beyond institutional working hours (8AM–3PM)
+4. Minimum Daily Classes - No day has only practical or only one class
+5. Thesis Day - Wednesday is exclusively reserved for Thesis subjects for final year students
+6. Intelligent Teacher Assignment - Matches teachers to their assigned subjects
+7. Working Hours - All classes are within 8:00 AM to 3:00 PM
+8. Same Theory Subject Distribution - Max 1 class per day, distributed across 5 weekdays
+9. Teacher Unavailability - Teachers cannot be scheduled during their unavailable periods (hard constraint)

 #### Room Allocation

-8. No room overlaps or double-bookings
-9. Same-lab rule for practical subjects
+10. No Room Conflicts - Rooms cannot be double-booked
+11. Same Lab Rule - All 3 blocks of practical subjects must use the same lab
-10. Practical subjects scheduled **only** in lab rooms
+12. Practicals in Labs - Practical subjects must be scheduled only in laboratory rooms
-11. Room consistency for theory classes
+13. Room Consistency - Consistent room assignment for theory classes per section
-12. Flexible room usage for senior batches (labs preferred)

 #### Conflict Prevention

-13. No teacher overlaps across classes
-14. Cross-semester conflict detection
-15. Section-level conflict prevention
-16. Friday constraints (earlier cutoff for classes)
-17. Compact and student-friendly scheduling
-18. Balanced subject distribution throughout the week
+14. No Teacher Overlap - Teachers cannot be in multiple places at once
+15. Cross-Semester Conflict Detection - Prevents scheduling conflicts across batches
+16. Section Conflicts - Prevents multiple simultaneous classes for same section
+17. Friday Time Limits - Classes must not exceed 12:00/1:00 PM with practical, 11:00 AM without practical
+18. Compact Scheduling - Classes wrap up quickly while respecting Friday constraints
+19. Appropriate Distribution - Classes are spread across all 5 days

 ✅ All constraints have been successfully implemented and tested in real-time use cases.